 id are passed in).

-aria-labelledby is that you can pass in any number of
+aria-labelledby is that not only can you pass in any number of

-id references, and you can even have an element reference itself.
-One thing to keep in mind, though, is that you can’t pass in the same reference multiple times, as any subsequent references after the first will be ignored.
+id references, but you can also have an element reference itself.
+Keep in mind that you can’t pass in the same reference multiple times, because any subsequent references after the first will be ignored.

 The HTML above would be announced by a screen reader as, “Shirts, shop now, button”.
 This can make multiple “shop now” buttons on a page unique from one another and thus provide additional context, making the page more understandable.